-In determining the presence of a specific learning disability, the ARD Committee should consider and use data from campus-level interventions that are part of the Rtl process.
-The ARD Committee should also use data from individually administered, formal intellectual and academic achievement tests to determine if a pattern of strengths and weaknesses exists.
-The data from these sources are combined with teacher information, parent information, grades, state assessment results, attendance, and educational history as a basis for the ARD Committee's determination of the presence of an SLD.
+In determining the presence of a specific learning disability, District or Campus Assessment Personnel will consider and use data from campus-level interventions that are part of the Rtl process, as well as any dyslexia screenings provided to the student.
+District or Campus Assessment Personnel will also use data from individually administered, formal intellectual and academic achievement tests to determine if a pattern of strengths and weaknesses exists.
+The data from these sources are combined with teacher information, parent information, grades, state assessment results, attendance, and educational history as a basis for the team's determination of the presence of an SLD.
 Should a student demonstrate reasonable progress in response to the Rtl process, this should be considered prior to identifying that student with an SLD.
-[INCLUDE WHETHER YOUR DISTRICT USES AN Rtl OR PATTERN OF STRENGTHS AND WEAKNESSES METHOD WHEN EVALUATING FOR SLD IDENTIFICATION (AND IDENTIFY THE MODEL(S) USED IF USING A PATTERN OF STRENGTHS AND WEAKNESSES METHOD)]